JRKagumba/2D-video-based-exercise-classification/data/Running Analysis/README.md

-Due to large size of the data, all data has been stored on Google Drive storage.
+Due to the large size of the data, all data has been stored on Google Drive storage.
 To access, use the following links:

 Raw Videos:
  - https://drive.google.com/drive/folders/15UjFBfslOEZuyPIMUAsSGkER2M6ijU5D?usp=sharing